 The nourishing energy in the body is Vishnu.

 The transformation of food into pure Consciousness is Shiva.

 If you know this, then any impurities in the food you eat will never become part of you.

 AIR: Wake up during brahmamuhurta and go for a daily walk

 Ether creates the space for the other elements to fill.
 The mind is composed of ether.
 While the mind becomes easily disturbed, ether represents the substratum upon which thoughts and emotions ride like waves upon the ocean.
 The sattvic or undisturbed mind is the essence of ether.
-Whether it’s chanting OM alone in a morning practice, your favorite chant, or Meditation, it keeps the ether element in a balanced state, boosting our mood and energy.
+Whether chanting OM alone in morning practice, your favorite chant, or Meditation, it balances the ether element, boosting our mood and energy.

-Ah, how important it is to keep all special rituals going to check in with our souls, and make sure we are on the right track to leading the life we want.
+Ah, how important it is to keep all special rituals going to check in with our souls and ensure we are on the right track to leading the life we want.